 A new report examining learning and innovative practice that has emerged from across NHS Wales in response to COVID-19 has been released today by Swansea University, on behalf of NHS Wales organisations and partners.

 The walk-in clinics are at our Mountain Ash community vaccination centre on Thursday (June 24) and Friday (June 25).

-Cwm Taf Morgannwg University Health Board is setting up a reserve list as part of its vaccination programme.
+Cwm Taf Morgannwg University Health Board is delighted to have signed a Memorandum of Understanding with BAPIO.

 This September(2021) we will be welcoming 19 new Occupational Therapists to join our team at Cwm Taf Morgannwg